-This class will examine how genetic influences impact various dimensions of human behavior, ranging from personality traits to psychiatric disorders.
-Topics to be covered include methods used to study the genetics of complex traits, how genetic predispositions interact with the environment, and ethical implications.
-Modern methods for geneidentification, such as genome-wide association studies, polygenic risk scores,and epigenetic experiments will be examined in detail.
-Emphasis will be placed on understanding core concepts (e.g.,concepts of heritability, polygenicity, statistical power in genetic studies) as well as application (e.g. calculatingheritability, interpretingresults from published studiesand news articles).
+This class will examine how genetic factors impact various dimensions of human behavior, ranging from cognitive abilities to psychiatric disorders.
+Topics to be covered include methods used to study the genetics of complex traits, how genetic predispositions interact with the environment, and ethical implications of behavioral genetics research.
+Modern methods for human genetics research, such as genome-wide association studies and polygenic risk scores, will be examined in detail.
+Emphasis will be placed on understanding core concepts (e.g. concepts of heritability, polygenicity, statistical power in genetic studies) as well as application (e.g. calculating heritability, interpreting results from published articles).
+Much of the course material will rely on primary research articles, and there will be a focus on biological and statistical concepts in the fields of behavioral and psychiatric genetics.
 PREREQ: Psych 100B.

 Course Attributes: EN S; BU SCI; AS SSC; FA SSC; AR SSC